kurt-krueckeberg/pandoc-converter/README.md

 # Converter

-Converts files from pandoc markdown to .html and afterward fixes the html table's cells to consistently contain paragraphs.
+Converts files in folder specified by $argv[1] that match regex criteria specified by $argv[2] to HTML and ensures all .html file have <td>'s with paragraphs.